apache/lucene/lucene/MIGRATE.md

 [Apache OpenNLP](https://opennlp.apache.org) 2.x opens the door to accessing various models via the ONNX runtime.
 To migrate you will need to update any deprecated OpenNLP methods that you may be using and be running on Java 17.

+### Snowball dependency upgrade

+Snowball has folded the "German2" stemmer into their "German" stemmer, so there's no "German2" anymore.
+For Lucene APIs (TokenFilter, TokenFilterFactory) that accept String, "German2" will be mapped to "German" to avoid breaking users.
+If you were previously creating German2Stemmer instances, you'll need to change your code to create GermanStemmer instances instead.
+For more information see https://snowballstem.org/algorithms/german2/stemmer.html

 ### IndexWriter requires a parent document field in order to use index sorting with document blocks (GITHUB#12829)

 For indices newly created as of 10.0.0 onwards, IndexWriter preserves document blocks indexed via